VenalityXT/SentinelNet/docs/detections.md

 **Purpose**
 Detects HTTP Basic Authentication credentials transmitted in cleartext.

-**Trigger Condition**
+**Trigger Conditions**
+- TCP traffic containing an HTTP payload
-- TCP payload containing an `Authorization: Basic` header
+- Presence of an `Authorization: Basic` header in the packet payload

+**Detection Method**
+- Payload inspection of individual packets
+- Best-effort Base64 decoding of credentials when possible

 **Notes**
-- Best-effort decoding of credentials
-- No TCP stream reconstruction
+- No TCP stream reassembly is performed
+- Credentials may appear incomplete depending on packet boundaries
+- Detection is intended for visibility, not credential harvesting

 ---

 ## FTP Cleartext Credential Detection

 **Purpose**
-Detects cleartext FTP authentication commands.
+Identifies FTP authentication commands transmitted without encryption.

-**Trigger Condition**
+**Trigger Conditions**
+- TCP payload containing `USER` or `PASS` commands

+**Detection Method**
-- Presence of `USER` or `PASS` commands in FTP control traffic
+- Payload inspection of FTP control traffic
+- Pattern matching for authentication commands

 **Notes**
-- Credentials may be partial depending on packet boundaries
+- Credentials may be partial depending on packet segmentation
-- Detection is protocol-aware but payload-based
+- Detection does not require strict port enforcement, allowing visibility into non-standard configurations

 ---

 ## Legacy Name Resolution Detection

 **Purpose**
-Identifies legacy name resolution protocols.
+Identifies legacy name resolution protocols commonly disabled in hardened environments.

-**Trigger Condition**
+**Trigger Conditions**
-- UDP traffic on known LLMNR or NBNS ports
+- UDP traffic observed on known legacy ports, such as:
+  - LLMNR (UDP 5355)
+  - NBNS (UDP 137)

+**Detection Method**
+- Transport-layer inspection of UDP packets
+- Policy-driven port and protocol identification

-**Typical Use Case**
+**Typical Use Cases**
+- Highlighting unnecessary attack surface
-- Highlighting environments vulnerable to name resolution spoofing attacks
+- Identifying environments susceptible to name resolution poisoning or relay attacks

+---

+## Detector Output

+Each detection module generates a structured alert that includes:
+- Source and destination context
+- Protocol and service identification
+- Policy rule violated
+- Severity level and explanatory reasoning

+All detectors share a common alert schema to ensure consistent logging and downstream analysis.